 Despite the rhetorical commitment of all the parties to the principles of sustainable development, time after time, economic interests are put first and economic development has been given primacy.
-This has been the case particularly in the last four years when the mantra of "sustained economic growth" has been intoned at every opportunity as a version of sustainable development despite its basic failure to tackle the core questions.
+This has been the case particularly in the last four years when the mantra of "sustainable economic growth" has been intoned at every opportunity as a version of sustainable development despite its basic failure to tackle the core questions - based on the definition of sustainable development accepted across the UK.